git/git.github.io/rev_news/drafts/edition-100.md

   something in Git for a full year, what would it be?

   Transition the project to a new refs backend!
-There have been plenty of great discussion around this--whether to go with the reftables backend or a new format of the packed-refs file.
+There have been plenty of great discussions around this -- whether to go with the reftables backend or a new format of the packed-refs file.
 Swapping out the refs backend would be a huge undertaking, but well worth it, in my opinion.